Valuations & Appraisals

 Coastal M & A

-Other professional groups often seek out our business brokers’ advice and expertise to assist them with business valuation issues.
+Other professional groups often seek out our business intermediaries’ advice and expertise to assist them with business valuation issues.

-Our professional team of certified business intermediaries (CBI) has valued many companies in a wide selection of industries and has experience in manufacturing, marine and automotive industries, medical healthcare, professional firms, wholesale distributors, business-to-business (B2B) services, franchises resales, retail and personal or business services, restaurants, and gas and energy, to name a few.
+Our professional team of certified business intermediaries (CBI) has valued many companies in a wide selection of industries and has experience in manufacturing, marine and automotive industries, medical healthcare, professional firms, wholesale distributors, business-to-business (B2B) services, franchise resales, retail and personal or business services, and restaurants and hospitality, to name a few.

 What is the Value of the Business Valuation / Appriasal?